vansh-codes/Heatmap-Generator/README.md

 - Use the dropdown to filter by year for a more tailored experience.

 ## 🔗 Deployment
-Check out the live application here: [Heatmap Generator](https://heatmap-generator.vercel.app/) 🌐
+Check out the live application here: [Commits Heatmap](https://commits-heatmap.vercel.app/) 🌐

 ## 🔍 Acknowledgments
 A special thanks to the following libraries that made this project possible: